Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 We often have a tendency to underestimate the power of the gospel.
 That is why many churches today feature skits, liturgical dance, and drama to present God to others.
 But the means and the method that God has ordained to transform lives is the preaching of the gospel.

-As the apostle Paul prayed for the Colossian believers, he prayed with thanksgiving: They were recipients of the gift of faith, they had genuine love for the Lord and for one another, they had hoped stored up in heaven in the person of Christ Jesus, and they had these blessings because they had the gospel.
+As the apostle Paul prayed for the Colossian believers, he prayed with thanksgiving: They were recipients of the gift of faith.
+They had genuine love for the Lord and for one another.
+They had hope stored up in heaven in the person of Christ Jesus, in whom they had true saving faith through the truths of the gospel proclaimed to them.

 Understanding God’s Grace in Truth